 Since Mia‑Platform Fast Data provides always available and up‑to‑date data, companies that decide to adopt it will be able to become data‑driven and access new business opportunities.
 Mia‑Platform Fast Data is continuously improving.
 Low Code components have been introduced, speeding up the configuration phase, with Mia‑Platform v9.0, and with Mia‑Platform v10.0 more improvements were made.
 Low code/no‑code approach speeds up many tasks and reduces the risk of mistakes being made in the process: for this reason, Gartner has listed low code/no code capabilities as one of the 4 cloud-native trends of 2022.

 Fast Data Low Code

-In order to simplify the work of developers and improve the Developer Experience, with Mia‑Platform v9.0 we drastically reduced the time and effort required for configuration.
+In order to simplify the work of developers and improve the Developer Experience, with Mia‑Platform v9.0 and then Mia‑Platform v10.0 we drastically reduced the time and effort required for configuration.
 Thanks to this new update, in fact, it will no longer be necessary to manually write the code to search for the Single View that needs to be updated and to define how the data should be aggregated.
 It will only be required to write JSON configurations that specify in a declarative way how you want to implement Fast Data.
 In case you need more elaborate or customized configurations, there will always be the opportunity to write custom code.